Freak goal helps Hamburg end seven-match losing run

 BERLIN Hakan Calhanoglu scored with an astonishing 40-metre free kick as Hamburg SV ended a run of seven Bundesliga defeats in a row by beating Borussia Dortmund 3-0 on new coach Mirko Slomka's debut on Saturday.

-Sami Hyypia's team, who replied through Sidney Sam, have lost four games in the last two weeks including a German Cup elimination at the hands of second tier Kaiserslautern and a 4-0 Champions League drubbing by Paris St Germain, both at home.

-Leverkusen are on 43 points, 16 behind leaders Bayern Munich who visit Hanover 96 on Sunday.

-VfB Stuttgart were unable to stop their slide after Sandro Wagner's late goal gave Hertha Berlin a 2-1 away win.
+Elsewhere, VfB Stuttgart's troubles continued after Sandro Wagner's late goal gave Hertha Berlin a 2-1 away win.

-Stuttgart's seventh successive defeat kept the five-times German champions fourth from bottom.
+Stuttgart's seventh successive defeat kept the five-times German champions fourth from bottom in 15th position.

 Nuremberg and Eintracht Braunschweig's basement battle provided all sorts of twists with three missed penalties and a 2-1 win for the hosts who scored both goals after being reduced to 10 men.